LennaHammer/English/EVP/out/words_preposition.md

 [B1]during a particular period of time
 - I was in Seattle over the summer.
 - We discussed the plans over lunch.
-- It's fascinating to watch how a baby changes and develops over time.
+- It's fascinating to watch how a baby changes and develops over `time`.

 ## 223. over ## preposition
 /ˈoʊ.vər/ OTHER SIDE